 The economy is showing signs of improvement, although challenges remain.
-We are acutely aware of the cost-of-living crisis affecting the wider community.
+We are acutely aware of the cost of living crisis affecting the wider community.
 As the Funding Board, we remain dedicated to supporting the Amenities in their mission to serve the needs of Aucklanders.

-More comprehensive information about the achievements of each amenity is available from their reports this document, and their respective websites; a list of links to these is included at page 53 of this report.
+More comprehensive information about the achievements of each amenity is available from their reports contained within this document, as well as their respective websites; a list of links to these is included at page 53 of this report.

 All amenity organisations are actively working to cater to Auckland's diverse demographic makeup.
 The Amenities have continued to develop and implement special programmes and events to recognise the unique role of Māori, Pacifica, Asian and the myriad of other diverse communities in Auckland.
-Ensuring inclusivity in the Amenities' service-delivery remains crucial to the Funding Board's work.
+Ensuring inclusivity in the Amenities' service-delivery remains a crucial aspect of the Funding Board's work.